 How does a DMZ work?

 Customers of a business that has a public website must make their web server accessible from the internet to visit the website.
 This puts their entire internal network at high risk.
-To avoid this, the organization can pay a hosting firm for hosting the website or their public servers on a firewall.
+To avoid this, the organization can pay a hosting firm to host the website or its public servers on a firewall.
 However, this could end up negatively affecting the performance.
 Therefore, the public servers are hosted on a separate or isolated network.

 The DMZ network serves as a buffer between the internet and the private network of an organization.
 It is isolated by a security gateway like a firewall that filters traffic between the DMZ and LAN.
 The default DMZ server is secured by another gateway that filters the incoming traffic from external networks.
 It is ideally located between two firewalls.

 The DMZ firewall setup makes sure that the incoming network packets are observed by a firewall or other security tools before they reach the servers hosted in the DMZ.
 So, even if an attacker somehow gets past the first firewall, they will have to have access to the hardened services in the DMZ to cause any kind of serious damage to a business.